itucsdb1628/itucsdb1628/docs/developer/member2.rst

 * This function gets the user id as an argument.
 This user id shows which user's posts will be selected from the database.
   All posts of this user are selected from the database.
 Five tables are joined each others by this select query.
   Because the name of the user, name of artist, picture of artist, file path of song, name of song are necessary for timeline.
-  Picture of artist is hold by picture table so we joined picture table.
-Path of song, song name are hold by song table so we joined song table.
-Artist name is hold by artist table so we joined artist table.
-User name is hold by userdata table so we joined userdata table.
+  Picture of artist is held by picture table so we joined picture table.
+Path of song, song name are held by song table so we joined song table.
+Artist name is held by artist table so we joined artist table.
+User name is held by userdata table so we joined userdata table.